What are NHS Foundation Trusts?

-Anyone who is a member can stand as a governor and you can nominate yourself.
+Anyone who is a member over 16 years old can stand as a governor and you can nominate yourself.
 You would need to provide an election statement and a declaration of interests and a candidate’s declaration to make sure you are eligible to stand.
 There is a regular cycle of elections.

 What would I have to do as a governor, how much influence would I really have?

 As a governor you would have a real opportunity to shape our future.
 Although you would not be involved in the day to day running of the Trust at an operational level, as part of the Council of Governors you would advise the Board of Directors in representing the views of your local community.